South Korea's new presidential pooches, and why they matter

 Many Koreans consider mixed-breed dogs and cats to be "impure," and many still view animals of all kinds, including dogs and cats, to be "unclean" or "dirty."

-The few prized dogs that do exist in South Korea are typically light or white-colored purebreds -- an antiquated indication of purity and cleanliness.
+The few prized dogs that do exist in South Korea are typically light or white-colored purebreds -- an antiquated notion of purity and cleanliness.

 Ten days to be adopted